Laura Veirs: Production

-Raven Marching Band records
+Raven Marching Band Records

 Veirs runs a record label, Raven Marching Band Records, that has released her own and other artists' music.
 In 2016, the label released Introducing Karl Blau, which was crowdfunded.

 Style

 In 2007, Veirs said about her lyrics, "I like to be personal in my writing, but not overly confessional."

 Many of her lyrics are inspired by literary works.
-The song "Saltbreakers" on her 2007 album Saltbreakers was partially inspired by A. S. Byatt's Possession.
-Another song on the same album, "Don't lose yourself", was partially inspired by José Saramago's novel, Blindness.
+The song "Saltbreakers" on her sixth studio album Saltbreakers (2007) was partially inspired by A. S. Byatt's Possession (1990).
+Another song on the same album, "Don't Lose Yourself", was partially inspired by José Saramago's novel, Blindness (1995).
 T. S. Eliot was an inspiration for the song "Margaret Sands" on The Lookout.

 Personal life

 Veirs lives in Portland, Oregon.
 Around 2000, Veirs married Tucker Martine, who has collaborated with her musically.
-The couple have two children born 2010 and 2013.
+Veirs and Martine had two children, born 2010 and 2013.
 In November 2019, Veirs announced she and Martine were divorcing.
+In the summer of 2024, Veirs announced her engagement to Reed College music professor and ethnomusicologist Morgan Luker.
+Veirs and Luker married on June 28, 2025 in Portland, Oregon at Mississippi Studios.